A fast stochastic interacting particle-field method for 3D parabolic parabolic Chemotaxis systems: numerical algorithms

 We outline the structure of the argument.
-First, we present a series of lemmas that establish bounds on individual components of the error dynamics.
-Each lemma is immediately followed by its proof, furnishing foundational technical estimates.
-Building on these lemmas, we then prove Theorem \ref{thm:overall_error}, which constitutes the main convergence result for Algorithm \ref{SIPF-PIC}.
-Finally, we prove that under specific parameter combinations, the smoothness of $\hat{c}$ in Assumption \ref{as} can be removed, which implies that our algorithm is numerically stable.
+In this section, we first present a series of lemmas that establish bounds for individual components of the error dynamics, and then prove Theorem \ref{thm:overall_error}, which constitutes the main convergence result of Algorithm \ref{SIPF-PIC}.
+Then, in Section \ref{subsec:c_hat_relax}, we further prove that under specific parameter combinations, the smoothness assumption on $\hat{c}$ in Assumption \ref{as} can be removed.

 The following lemma is the discrete Gronwall inequality. \begin{lemma} Assume we have the growth estimate